LLMCloud2024/LLMCloud2024.github.io/schedule.md

 * **How to Service**  - Ensuring continous support throughout operation

 We are live - but for how long?
-Today we will once again look dive into technical details - such as Lets encrypt certificates, Reverseproxy, User Authentification and Backup - which are fundamental to keep our service up and running.
+Today we will once again dive into technical details - such as Lets encrypt certificates, Reverseproxy, User Authentification and Backup - which are fundamental to keep our service up and running.

 ### Day 5: Friday 20th September 2024